 How to Study Maths

-Mathematics is a subject that every student has to study at one time or another.
-Some love it but if we’re being honest, most people hate studying maths.
-The importance of maths for students has never been more prominent.
+Mathematics is a subject that you cannot avoid.
+Some love it but, if we’re being honest, most people hate studying maths.
+The importance of maths for students has never been greater.
+STEM subjects are the basis for technologies of tomorrow.
 Most university courses include some level of maths while almost every profession uses maths in some form on a daily basis.
 The problem many students have is that they don’t know how to study maths to get good results.

 7 Tips for Maths Problem Solving